carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 - "Interpret a FastQC plot summarizing per-base quality across all reads."
 - "Use `for` loops to automate operations on multiple files."
 keypoints:
-- "It is important to know the quality of our data to be able to make decisions in the subsequent steps."
+- "It is important to know the quality of our data to make decisions in the subsequent steps."
 - "FastQC is a program that allows us to know the quality of FASTQ files."
-- "`for` loops let you perform the same set of operations on multiple files with a single command."
+- "`for` loops let you perform the same operations on multiple files with a single command."

 ---

 ## Bioinformatic workflows

-When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass through a number of  different tools in order to generate your final desired output.
+When working with high-throughput sequencing data, the raw reads you get off the sequencer must pass through several different tools to generate your final desired output.
 The execution of this set of tools in a specified order is commonly referred to as a *workflow* or a *pipeline*.

-An example of the workflow we will be using for our analysis is provided below with a brief description of each step.
+An example of the workflow we will be using for our analysis is provided below, with a brief description of each step.